ShaneDFields/my-pomodoro-timer/README.md

 <p>Tech used: HTML, CSS, Bootstrap, JavaScript, React

 <p>
-I needed an app to help me keep on track with my work, and I knew this was the ideal project.
+I needed an app to help me stay on track with my work, and I knew this was the ideal project.
 I created this application to further develop my state management skills while also ensuring correct coding practices.
 Because the functionality was the major emphasis of this project, I used simple Bootstrap styles.
-However, I believe that apps should still look great, so I made a few changes to make this app seem soothing while not being distracting, so you can utilize the timer and focus on your task.
+However, because I believe that apps should still look great, I made a few changes to make this app seem soothing while not being too distracting.
+This way, you can utilize the timer and still be able to focus on your task.
 </p>

 <h2>What It Does</h2>

 <p> The app allows users to establish focus and break times.
-The length of the focus duration can be adjusted by 5 minutes.
+The length of the focus duration can be adjusted in increments of 5 minutes.
 Break durations, on the other hand,
-can only be altered by one minute to ensure that you have more focus time than break time.
+can only be altered by one minute increments to ensure that you have more focus time than break time.
 You can also stop or pause your focus period.
-When your focus period is finished, the app will begin the break period automatically. </p>
+When your focus period is finished, the app will automatically begin the break period. </p>

 <h2>Lessons Learned </h2>